 Member age Under 75 75 and over Personal Contributions Any person, irrespective of their work status, may make personal contributions.
+Not allowed.
 Spouse Contributions Can be made at any time, irrespective of the age and employment status of the receiving spouse.
 Not allowed.
-Downsizer Superannuation Contributions Eligible Australians aged 55 or older (there is no maximum age) can make a 'downsizer contribution' of up to \$300,000 each into their superannuation where the proceeds come from selling their home.
-For more information see 2.13.9 Downsizer superannuation contributions Employer Contributions An employer can make: • mandated employer contributions (including SG and award contributions), and • additional employer contributions (over and above the mandated contributions such as salary sacrifice).
+Downsizer Superannuation Contributions Eligible Australians aged 55 (there is no maximum age) a 'downsizer contribution' of \$300,000 each into their su where the proceeds come their home.
+For more inform 2.13.9 Downsizer superan contributions . can make of up to uperannuation from selling mation see Employer Contributions An employer can make: • mandated employer contributions (including SG and award contributions), and • additional employer contributions (over and above the mandated contributions such as salary sacrifice).
 An employer can only make mandated employer contributions.

-^{} In order to make spouse contributions, the person contributing and the person receiving the contribution must satisfy the definition of a spouse.
+In order to make spouse contributions, the person contributing and the person receiving the contribution must satisfy the definition of a spouse.
 A spouse includes: a person (whether of same or opposite sex) with whom the person is in a relationship that is registered under the Register of Births and Marriages under State or Territory law, or a person, who although not legally married to the person, lives with the other person on a genuine domestic basis in a relationship as a couple.
 You and your spouse must not be living separately on a permanent basis at the time you contribute.

-^{} In the 28 days after you turn 75 years old, the fund can accept the following types of contributions: voluntary employer contributions, such as salary sacrifice contributions, personal contributions and spouse contributions.
+In the 28 days after you turn 75 years old, the fund can accept the following types of contributions: voluntary employer contributions, such as salary sacrifice contributions, personal contributions and spouse contributions.